-Flooding can have significant impacts on County infrastructure, leading to various challenges and consequences for the County government and the community.
+Flooding can have significant impacts on county infrastructure, leading to various challenges and consequences for the county government and the community.
 From transportation networks and building structures to utility systems and ecological environments, the impacts of flooding are far-reaching.
 These challenges can disrupt travel, compromise the integrity of buildings, disrupt critical utility services, and disturb natural ecosystems.
 Some specific vulnerable infrastructures across Milwaukee County include:

-Critical Facilities: Buildings in flood-prone areas are particularly vulnerable to the impacts of small-scale ponding and recurrent flooding.41 Water infiltration into basements and foundations can lead to structural damage, compromising the stability of the entire structure.
+Critical Facilities: Buildings in flood-prone areas are particularly vulnerable to the impacts of small-scale ponding and recurrent flooding.
+50 Water infiltration into basements and foundations can lead to structural damage, compromising the stability of the entire structure.
 Moisture intrusion can also result in mold growth, which poses health risks and requires costly remediation efforts.
 Additionally, flooding can damage electrical systems, posing safety hazards.
-The Menemonee River drainage 500-year floodplain encompasses many critical facilities which could be impacted, including parking enforcement facilities, fleet services/repair garages, park maintenance facilities, and the City deforestation building.
+The Menomonee River drainage 500-year floodplain encompasses many critical facilities which could be impacted, including parking enforcement facilities, fleet services/repair garages, park maintenance facilities, and the City deforestation building.
 There are a number of schools that fall into the 100- and 500-year floodplains as well: Thoreau Elementary School, College Park Elementary, Parkway Elementary School, Country Dale Elementary School, and Oak Creek East Middle School.
-For more details on critical facilities impacted by floods, see High Priority Vulnerability #2.
+For more details on critical facilities impacted by floods, see Vulnerability #2: Flooding in Menomonee River, Milwaukee River, Beaver Creek, and Lincoln Creek Corridors.

 Transportation: Flooding can have significant impacts on transportation networks.
 It can cause road closures due to water accumulation, making certain routes impassable.
 Floodwaters can damage bridges and culverts, compromising their structural integrity and potentially rendering them unsafe for use.
 Railway tracks can also be affected, leading to disruptions in train services.
 The accumulation of water on roads reduces visibility and increases the risk of accidents.
-Across Milwaukee County, a number of public transit routes may be affected by both 100-year and 500-year floodplains including: Bus Routes 31, 76, and 88.
+Across Milwaukee County, several public transit routes may be affected by both 100-year and 500-year floodplains including: Bus Routes 31, 76, and 88.

 Utility Systems: Flooding can severely disrupt critical utility services.
 Water supply systems can be contaminated as floodwaters infiltrate water sources, leading to potential health hazards.
 Wastewater treatment plants and sewage systems can become overwhelmed by the excess water, causing backups and potential discharges of untreated sewage into the environment.
 Electrical infrastructure, such as power substations and transformers, can be damaged by flooding, resulting in service disruptions and extended power outages.
-Within the Menemonee River drainage in particular, the Potawatami Gas Plant lies among the 500-year floodplain.
+Within the Menomonee River drainage in particular, the Potawatami Gas Plant lies among the 500-year floodplain.